El Guapo: CCW Drill Based on a Classic

 Along with the Crossbreed holster, Clay also used Federal Syntech ammo in the El Guapo drill.

-Say Hello to El Guapo!
+Say Hello to the El Guapo CCW Drill

 But how about we take it to the next level?
 As I understand it, the original drill was designed for six-round revolvers, which makes the “shoot six, reload and shoot six” pattern make a lot of sense.